devfile/registry-viewer/README.md

 The environment variable `DEVFILE_COMMUNITY_HOST` controls whether the registry viewer uses the community registry.
 Note: Defaults to `true` and any value assigned will be `false`.

+The environment variable `DEVFILE_BANNER` controls whether the registry viewer banner is displayed.
+Note: Defaults to `true` and any value assigned will be `false`.

 ## Contributing

 Contributions are welcome!